WallarooLabs/wally/lib/buffy/README.md

 ## Usage

-Buffy is currently hardcoded to run a Double/Divide app over two Buffy processes.
+Buffy must be imported as a library.

+When you run a client, use the following command line parameters:

 ```-l``` sets process as leader.
 ```-w <count>``` tells the leader how many workers to wait for.